30 Most Popular Herbs for Natural Medicine

 - Sage – Used in anxiety, nervous disorders, as astringent, in abdominal disorders, anti inflammatory.

-- Spearmint – To calm the Nervous System, aide with Nerve Agents.
+- Spearmint – To calm the nervous system and assist with bronchial issues.

 - Tea Tree – Disinfectant, antibacterial, anti-fungal, burns, good for all skin conditions.